| Appendix 5: Articles

 difficulties encountered in striving to gain capital from

+paddy alone, he pointed out.
 Plans are under way to give priority to extending

 cultivation of cash crops such as cotton, sugarcane and beans